aherbert/gdsc-smlm/docs/results_plugins.rst

        * ``Intensity``: Use the localisation intensity.
        * ``ID``: Use the localisation ID.
 For example identifiers may be assigned by clustering.

+       The ``Intensity`` mode allows `Gamma correction <https://en.wikipedia.org/wiki/Gamma_correction>`_.
+Low gamma will increase the colour range used for low intensity values.
+High gamma will increase the colour range used for high intensity values.
+Set the ``Colour gamma`` to one to disable.

    * - Depth mode
      - Applies to 2D datasets.